A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: Preliminaries

 There are several equivalent characterizations of varieties with representable Chow group of $0$-cycles; we refer to \cite[\S 10.1]{Voisin_2003} for a detailed account.

-Let $X$ be a smooth projective variety over an algebraically closed field $k$ of characteristic zero.
+Let $X$ be a smooth projective variety over $\bbC$.
 For a positive integer $n$, denote by $X^{(n)}$ the $n$-fold symmetric product of $X$.
 Its closed points correspond to effective $0$-cycles of degree $n$ on $X$.
 There is a natural map

 We say that $\Ch(X)$ is \emph{representable} if $\rho_n$ is surjective for all sufficiently large $n$.
 This condition is equivalent to the finite-dimensionality of $\Ch(X)$; see \cite[Proposition 10.10]{Voisin_2003}.